mtumilowicz/clojure-ring-reitit-h2-workshop/README.md

             * associative support
             * keyword accessors for fields
             * extensible fields (you can assoc keys not supplied with the defrecord definition)
+        * deftype vs defrecord
+            * deftype creates a bare-bones object which implements a protocol
+            * defrecord creates an immutable persistent map which implements a protocol
 * destructuring
     * is a way to concisely bind names to the values inside a data structure
     * is broken up into two categories